mikael-kalstad/3CG/README.md

 # SU3 - 3CG

-**A web-based application for analyzing ECG-signals.**
+**A web-based application for analyzing ECG-signals in 3D.
+This project had focus on experimenting with different ways of visualizing ECG-signals in 3D.
+The project was a pre-project to the bachelors thesis, therefore a research question was developed; "Can 3D-visualization of ECG-waves be favorable?"
+(NOTE, this is a translation of the norwegian research question: "Kan 3D-visualisering av EKG-bølgeformer være gunstig?" **

 <br/>
 <img src="https://github.com/mikael-kalstad/3CG/blob/master/documentation/overview.PNG" width="80%" margin="auto">
 A screenshot from the main view in the application.
 This image is showing an example file of an ECG-data file<br/><br/>

-This project was an university project in the subject TDAT3022 Systemutviklingsprosjekt assigned by Infiniwell AS.that I worked on with my team.
+This project was an university project in the subject <em>TDAT3022 Systemutviklingsprosjekt</em> assigned by Infiniwell AS.that I worked on with my team.
 The project lasted a semester, where we went through all the stages of developing an application.
-An extensive report with schedules, timesheets, meetings, vision document and more: Click to Download
+An extensive report with a research question, timesheets, meetings, vision document and more: Click to Download

 **Team members:**